Photo © Gioele Pozzi

 Juliana Zhu Xinyun

-Juliana Zhu Xinyun is a Chinese choreographer and director who made a notable impact in the art world with her critically acclaimed production Catfish Effect (2021).
-Her academic journey is equally impressive, beginning with her early training at the prestigious Beijing Music and Dance School, followed by studies at Minzu University of China, the Hong Kong Academy for Performing Arts (where she earned an MFA in Dance Choreography), and the Academy of Theatre Arts in Bytom, Poland.Juliana's collaboration with La casa de nadie began in 2018 thanks to the Transcultural Collaboration international graduate semester program.
-This opportunity initially brought her to Zurich, and subsequently expanded our work to Hong Kong and Shanghai.
-This fruitful partnership resulted in two major art projects: asphalt nature, which premiered in 2018 at the Baptist University, Kai Tak Campus, in Hong Kong, and Catfish Effect, which debuted in July 2021 at the Shanghai International Dance Center.
+two major art projects: Asphalt Nature, which premiered at the Kai Tak Campus of the Baptist University in Hong Kong in 2018, and Catfish Effect, presented in July 2021 at the Shanghai International Dance Center.
 This dance theatre production, featuring music by José Pino and dramaturgy by Hong Tianyi, stands as a testament to her artistic vision and is available for festival programming in Europe (contact La casa de nadie).
 Juliana’s work is defined by her ability to blend her deep cultural heritage with modern dance aesthetics, creating performances that are both innovative and emotionally resonant.
 Currently based in Hong Kong, she continues to push the boundaries of contemporary dance while developing new projects that reflect her evolving artistic perspective.

 Projects: Asphalt Nature | Catfish Effect

-SOUND ARTIST, GUITARIST, COMPOSER, ARRANGER (ECUADOR/ZURICH)
+GUITARIST, SOUND ARTIST, COMPOSER, ARRANGER (ECUADOR/ZURICH)

 LA CASA DE NADIE RESIDENT